lifepointchurch/lifepoint.github.io/upward.md

 **Volunteers needed:**  Volunteers are needed to help run drills as players break into smaller groups.
 All skills will be demonstrated by Coach Joceyln prior to groups breaking out.
 When registering, please sign up as a “coach.”

-**Picture Day:** Picture Day will be held on April 13.
+**Picture Day:** Picture Day will be held on _April 13_.
 All players are encouraged to come and get an individual player or buddy picture.
 No team pictures will be taken.

 ## BOYS AND GIRLS, Grades 5th-8th
 ### Spring Volleyball League 2024

-About: Players will practice 1x each week.
+**About:** Players will practice 1x each week.
 Games will be played on Saturdays.
 See important dates listed below.

-**Fees:** Grades 4th-8th $125  - Includes: 2 clinics, 5 games, 1 playoff/tournament; a long-sleeved jersey (girl/women) OR a short-sleeved jersey (boy/men) and volleyball.
+**Fees:** Grades 5th-8th $125  - Includes: 2 clinics, 5 games, 1 playoff/tournament; a long-sleeved jersey (girl/women) OR a short-sleeved jersey (boy/men) and volleyball.
 Non-refundable

 **Coaches Needed:** Head Coaches (only) are eligible for a player discount.
 Please reach out to Vanessa at (209) 327-4838 prior to registering.  _NOTE:_ Mandatory Coach skills training / meeting will be held March 16 following the player clinic.